Embed SRM as a Business Function in State Government

 - Our approach to the Darzin implementation process.
 We recognised that to successfully implement the system, key users must be involved in the process.
 Representatives from all business divisions and offices worked together to identify business needs, agree on common goals and sign off on the master settings.
 The implementation process followed change management practice, participating business divisions and offices were brought along the journey.
 They owned the process and the participation rate was very high throughout the project.

-- Even though each business division, and each regional office had their own business requirements, DSD as a whole recognised the need to streamline the engagement process to enable sharing of stakeholder knowledge, and improve consistency in the engagement practice across the organisation.
-In addition, Darzin enabled the Department to share the master settings while allow for each office/ project to have their specific categories that are visible for themselves only.
+- Even though each business division and each regional office had their own business requirements, DSD as a whole recognised the need to streamline the engagement process to enable sharing of stakeholder knowledge and improve consistency in the engagement practice across the organisation.
+In addition, Darzin enabled the Department to share the master settings while allowing for each office/ project to have the specific categories that are visible for themselves only.

 - The strong support of the project sponsor and key users.

 - The ability of the project management team (from both Darzin and client sides) in delivering the project on time and within budget.